cirosantilli/git-tutorial/index.md

 ## How Git determines if a file is binary

-Git has an heuristic for determining if files are binary or text.
+Git has an heuristic for determining if files are binary or text: it is not possible to do identify file types precisely.

-This has effects such as not showing diffs in such files, which would be meaningless line-wise.
+If a file is binary affects such as not showing diffs in such files, which would be meaningless line-wise.

 In 2014, the heuristic is: look up to 8000 bytes at the beginning of the file.
 Binary iff there is a `NUL` (`\0`).

+This heuristic has the interesting property that it works for UTF-8, whose only 0 byte represents the NUL character.
+Unfortunately if fails for UTF-16.

 <http://stackoverflow.com/questions/7110750/how-do-popular-source-control-systems-differentiate-binary-files-from-text-files>